AdamJelley/POEM/README.md

 Environments (left) and their reconstructions from agent observations using POEM (right).

 ### Meta-Dataset Benchmarking
-The full Meta-Dataset benchmarking reported in the paper was carried out using the [GATE (Generalisation After Transfer Evaluation)](https://github.com/AntreasAntoniou/GATE) framework, to ensure strict evaluation procedures and using state-of-the-art backbones (as specified) for fair comparisons with baselines.
-Our benchmarking codebase is also available in the repository [POEM-Bench](https://github.com/BayesWatch/POEM-Bench).
+The full Meta-Dataset benchmarking reported in the paper was carried out using the [GATE (Generalisation After Transfer Evaluation)](https://github.com/BayesWatch/POEM-Bench) framework, to ensure strict evaluation procedures and using state-of-the-art backbones (as specified) for fair comparisons with baselines.
+Our benchmarking codebase is available in the repository [POEM-Bench](https://github.com/BayesWatch/POEM-Bench).

 Final results on Partially-Observable Meta-Dataset (as introduced in our paper) with ResNet-18 backbones: